-Be Prepared with Pet Insurance
+Be Prepared With Pet Insurance

-Each one offers different plans and different price points.
-Just like human insurance, the plans offer coverage in exchange for paying premiums each month along with co-pays.
-Check out sites like Pet Insurance Review to compare plans and pricing to find the one that fits you and your pet’s needs best.
+A number of companies offer pet insurance plans at different price points.
+Just like human insurance, the plans offer coverage in exchange for paying premiums each month along with copays and deductibles.
+Checking out sites like PetInsuranceReview.com may be helpful when comparing plans and pricing to find the offering that fits you and your pet’s needs.

-Try to Negotiate an Installment Plan with Your Vet
+Negotiate an Installment Plan With Your Vet

-According to the Humane Society , you may be able to negotiate a payment plan with your veterinarian, so long as you’re a client in good standing at the practice.
+You may be able to negotiate a payment plan with your veterinarian, so long as you’re a client in good standing at the practice.
 This payment plan could work out to weekly or monthly installments, depending on what you and your provider agree upon.

 Seek Out a Second Opinion or a Nearby Veterinary School

-It’s important to always get a second opinion for your pet before undergoing any major surgery or procedures (just as you would for yourself or a human loved one).
+It can be important to get a second opinion before your pet undergoes major surgery or procedures (just as you would for yourself or a human loved one).

-Seek Help from a Charitable Organization
+Seek Help From a Charitable Organization

-And, if your animal has a non-urgent care situation, such as a chronic illness or cancer, organizations like The Pet Fund may be able to help.
+If your pet has a non-basic, non-urgent care situation, such as a chronic illness or cancer, organizations like ThePetFund.com may be able to help.

-According to the American Pet Products Association , pet owners spent more than $18 billion on veterinary care in 2018 alone.
-While a typical routine visit will run you about $45 to $55, according to Care Credit , surgery for a dog can run up to $6,000.
+According to AmericanPetProducts.org, pet owners spent more than $36 billion on veterinary care in 2022.
+While a typical routine visit costs between $50 and $250, emergency surgery for a dog can run up to $5,000.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Business Oversight under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

 SoFi offers customers the opportunity to reach the following Insurance Agents: